samsarahq/thunder/README.md

 keep packages reasonably-sized, Thunder's schema builder supports extending a schema.
-For example, if you have a `User` type with a resolver `photos` implemented by your `photos` package, and resolver `events` implemented by your `calendar` package, those packages can independently register their
+For example, if you have a `User` type with a resolver `photos` implemented by your `photos` package, and resolver `events` implemented by your `events` package, those packages can independently register their
 resolvers:

 ```go